 You spend all day with your phone, setting it down on tables, chairs, public benches, bathroom counters, and even more unsightly places.
-And you can't always see the germs, dirt, grime, and potentially even viruses, your phone is allowing to call home.
+And you can't always see the germs, dirt, grime, and potentially even viruses your phone is allowing to call home.
 As we deal with COVID-19, keeping our phones clean and sanitized is of greater importance than ever before.
-But thankfully getting them clean again can be easy, if you know what to use.
+But thankfully, you can clean and disinfect your Android phone using the best disinfect wipes and sprays.
+You should never use Clorox or Lysol wipes on your phone's screen to rid it of germs or viruses.
+Getting your devices clean again can be easy if you know what to use.

 Products used in this guide

 - Safe on screens: Zeiss Mobile Screen Wipes ($3 at Walmart)

 - Overboard but efficient: Homedics UV-Clean Phone Sanitizer ($80 at Amazon)

 What NOT to use when cleaning your phone

-Lysol or Clorox wipes might seem like an easy way to clean grime off a phone, and the perfect way to fend off COVID-19.
+Lysol or Clorox wipes might seem like an easy way to clean grime off a phone and the perfect way to fend off COVID-19.
 But fight this instinct with every phone-loving fiber of your being.
-Bleach, vinegar, alcohol, and most harsh disinfectant chemicals can clean the sides and back of an Android phone or iPhone, but those chemicals need to stay far away from the glass front of your phone (and glass back if you have one), as they will eat away at the oleophobic coating that your phone uses to help fight fingerprint smudges.
+Bleach, vinegar, alcohol, and most harsh disinfectant chemicals can clean the sides and back of an Android phone or iPhone.
+Still, those chemicals need to stay far away from the glass front of your phone (and glass back if you have one), as they will eat away at the oleophobic coating that your phone uses to help fight fingerprint smudges.

 Compressed air can be useful since it blows dust out of hard-to-reach places.
 However, you need to be very, very careful when using it with a phone as compressed air can damage pinhole mics and other components quite easily with their precise, pressurized air blasts.